Acquati/next-js-template/README.md

 This is a [Next.js](https://nextjs.org/) template project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-With the addition of a few packages and and its respective configurations like:
+With the addition of a few packages and their respective configurations like:

 - [pnpm](https://pnpm.io/), fast, disk space efficient package manager.
 - [heroicons](https://github.com/tailwindlabs/heroicons#readme), beautiful hand-crafted SVG icons, by the makers of Tailwind CSS.